+a.
+Populations exceeding 250 adult male/female persons, specifying whether such patient population was in a detention or correctional care context.

+b.
+Populations exceeding 50 juvenile delinquents male/female persons, specifying whether such patient population was in a detention or correctional care context.

+4) What other or formal or trade names or assumed names has your organization operated?

 - a.
-Correctional populations exceeding 250 adult male/female inmates. - b.
-Correctional populations exceeding 50 juvenile delinquents male/female inmates. - 4) What other or formal or trade names or assumed names has your organization operated? - a.
-Date of incorporation (or filing with requisite corporate authority, e.g. secretary of state):
+Date of incorporation (or filing with requisite corporate authority, e.g. secretary of state): - b.

-- b.
 State of incorporation: - c.
 Identify President, CEO; Vice President, Treasurer, CFO, and Secretary (include full name and date of birth).